Rivercord/Rivercord/docs/1_INSTALLING.md

 pnpm inject
 ```

 Then fully close Discord from your taskbar or task manager, and restart it.
-Vencord should be injected - you can check this by looking for the Vencord section in Discord settings.
+Rivercord should be injected - you can check this by looking for the Rivercord section in Discord settings.

-## Updating Vencord
+## Updating Rivercord

 If you're using Discord already, go into the `Updater` tab in settings.